 You can configure Collector to only push your edits up to the server when you sync, and not to pull down edits made by others while you were offline.
 This reduces the amount of data transferred, making it faster to share your changes, and saving data transfer costs on cellular networks.
 If the edits being made by others are important to you, leave Push Only synchronization disabled.

-Occasionally, you may need to manage the maps or basemaps on your device.
-You may want to remove the map for a number of reasons: you're finished with it, it's out-of-date, it's taking up too much space on your device, or you want to use it while connected.
+Occasionally, you may need to manage the downloaded maps or basemaps.
+You may want to remove the map for a number of reasons: you're finished with it, it's out of date, it's taking up too much space on your device, or you want to use it while connected.

 Manage can be found in the Overflow menu of the Map Gallery.
 Switch between maps and basemaps to access the content you want to remove from your device.
 Find the card of the item to remove and select Remove.